 We have a legislative duty to ensure that planned and budgeted projects in our IDP are fully implemented and that we must account to all our people of our successes and challenges in realizing those targets set out in the 5 year IDP.
 During 2012/2013 financial year, as Makhado Municipality we were able to spend 100% of our MIG funds for capital projects listed and prioritized in our IDP and SDBIP.
-We shall continue to plan ahead, improve our technical and project management systems, thus ensuring that all our planned projects are carried out on time, highest level of quality and within the allocated budget.
+By the end of the financial year the following road projects were fully done: